-Origin: England.
-Boadicea was the world’s first aphid-resistant hop, bred from an open pollination of hedgerow varieties at Wye College.
-It is named after an ancient Celtic queen who led an uprising against the Romans.
+Origin: Boadicea was the world’s first aphid-resistant hop, bred from an open pollination of hedgerow varieties at Wye College of Kent, England.
+Released in 2004, it is named after an ancient Celtic queen who led an uprising against the Romans.

-Aroma & Flavor Characteristics: Resinous and spicy with a bright orchard fruit and floral backdrop; can project a new-mown grass or clover character in the hop back or dry hop.
+Aroma & Flavor Characteristics: Resinous and spicy with a bright orchard fruit and floral backdrop.
+It can project a new-mown grass or clover character in the hop back or dry hop.

 Maturity: no data